rossmann-engineering/Gateway/readme.md

 ro = next((item for item in config['readorders'] if item["name"] == "Watchdog to PLC"), dict())
 ```

-Since the latest reading also added to the Readorderdictionary, the latest value can be accessed like
+Since the latest reading also added to the Readorder dictionary, the latest value can be accessed like

 ```python
 value = ro['value']